-- (1) This subsection does not apply to suspensions pending charges for removal. - (2) Alleged infractions shall be investigated by the responsible supervisor or administrator or designee at the earliest opportunity following knowledge of it, and the investigation shall be promptly completed.
+- opportunity following knowledge of it, and the investigation shall be promptly completed.
 All suspensions of employees shall be implemented within 3 days of the alleged infraction or knowledge of the alleged infraction by the responsible supervisor or administrator.
 All suspension days shall be consecutive. - (3) The employee or the employee's designated representative may submit a written appeal on a disciplinary suspension to the president or the president's designated representative within 5 days of notification of the suspension, or the employee or the employee's designated representative may appeal the suspension within 3 days of notification of the suspension to the department head or chairman or designee.
 The department head or chairman or designee shall hear the case within 3 days from the receipt of the written appeal.
 If the appeal is unheard or unanswered as a result of management delay, the employee shall be reinstated with full back pay. - (4) If the suspension is upheld by the president or the president's designated representative, step three of the grievance procedure is available to the employee.
 If the employee chooses to appeal to the department head or chairman or designee, any further appeals shall proceed through steps two and three of the grievance procedure.

-(e) Preliminary hearing.-
+f.
+Preliminary hearing.-

-(1) If an employee is suspended without pay pending a hearing on disposition of charges for removal, the president or the president's designated representative shall notify the employee in writing of the reasons for the suspension at the time of the notice of the suspension.
+- (1) If an employee is suspended without pay pending a hearing on disposition of charges for removal, the president or the president's designated representative shall notify the employee in writing of the reasons for the suspension at the time of the notice of the suspension. - (2) Within 5 working days of the notice of suspension, the employee may request in writing that the president or the president's designated representative, in addition to conducting a hearing on the merits, conduct a preliminary hearing to determine whether or not the employee may continue to work with pay pending the disposition of the charges. - (3) The president or the president's designated representative shall conduct a preliminary hearing within 5 working days after the president or the president's designated representative receives in writing the request from the suspended employee for the preliminary hearing.

-- (2) Within 5 working days of the notice of suspension, the employee may request in writing that the president or the president's designated representative, in addition to conducting a hearing on the merits, conduct a preliminary hearing to determine whether or not the employee may continue to work with pay pending the disposition of the charges. - (3) The president or the president's designated representative shall conduct a preliminary hearing within 5 working days after the president or the president's designated representative receives in writing the request from the suspended employee for the preliminary hearing. - (4) The preliminary hearing shall be limited to the issues of: - (i) Whether suspension without pay is necessary to protect the interests of the University of Maryland or the employee pending final disposition of the charges; and - (ii) Whether other employment and status alternatives should be considered. - (5) At the preliminary hearing, the employee may: - (i) Rebut the reasons given for the suspension; - (ii) Allege mitigating circumstances; and - (iii) Offer alternatives to the suspension, including: - 1.
-Return to the position with pay; - 2.
-Transfer to another position with pay; or - 3.
+- (4) The preliminary hearing shall be limited to the issues of: - (a) Whether suspension without pay is necessary to protect the interests of the University of Maryland or the employee pending final disposition of the charges; and - (b) Whether other employment and status alternatives should be considered. - (5) At the preliminary hearing, the employee may: - (a) Rebut the reasons given for the suspension; - (b) Allege mitigating circumstances; and - (c) Offer alternatives to the suspension, including: - i.
+Return to the position with pay; - ii.
+Transfer to another position with pay; or - iii.
 Suspension with pay. - (6) Within 5 days after the preliminary hearing is completed, the president or the president's designated representative shall render a written decision that is conclusive as to the issue of whether or not the employee may continue to work with pay pending the disposition of the charges.

-[E. Miscellaneous Provisions]
+E. [E. Miscellaneous Provisions]